Incredible Years Blog

 Check out our blog for social-emotional learning articles, news, and more!

-Exploring Family Profiles in Explaining Heterogeneity in Parenting Program Engagement and Effectiveness
+Family Profiles and Parenting Program Engagement Effectiveness

 Weeland, J., de Haan, A., Scott, S., Seabra-Santos, M.J., Webster-Stratton, C., McGilloway, S. ,Matthys, W., Gaspar, M.F., Williams, M.E., Mørch, W.-T., Axberg, U., Raaijmakers, M., and Leijten, P. (2024 in press).
 Exploring Family Profiles in Explaining Heterogeneity in Parenting Program Engagement and Effectiveness.
 Journal of Family Psychology.